(This article was published on 30 March 2020 and updated on 23 May 2025)

 Actions for management to take now

-• Ensure that your IFRS 17 measurements (including IACF asset recoverability testing) are based on current estimates of future cash flows and evaluate whether any onerous contract losses or impairments need to be recognised in profit or loss.
+• Ensure that your IFRS 17 measurements (including IACF asset recoverability testing) are based on current estimates of future cash flows reflecting the probability-weighted mean of a full range of possible outcomes and evaluate whether any onerous contract losses or IACF impairments need to be recognised in profit or loss.

 • Assess whether the measurement of expected credit losses appropriately reflects the impact of economic uncertainty and external events.